codio-content/Coding_with_Python-File_Handling/.guides/content/Opening-a-file-3290.md

 {Run the sample}(python3 content/file-descriptor.py)

-Python wraps all this file handling business up in a single variable to hide the details from the programmer, allowing us to focus on using the file to get what we want from it.
+Python deals with file handling by using a single variable to hide the details from the programmer.
+This allows us to focus on using the file to get what we want from it.